Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     $ source .environ
     ```

-    This script will delete some unneeded Docker images to free up disk space, populate a DynamoDB table with some seed data, upload site assets to S3, and install some Docker-related authentication mechanisms that will be discussed later.
+    This script will populate a DynamoDB table with some seed data, upload site assets to S3, and install some Docker-related authentication mechanisms that will be discussed later.
 Make sure you see the "Success!" message when the script completes.

-    The ```source .environ``` command sets environment vairables for the scripts.
+    As mentioned above, the ```source .environ``` command sets environment vairables for the scripts.
 Every time you resume the workshop from a longer break you may need to rerun this to provide the right details to commands.

     Next, please run following command to generate SSH Key in Cloud9.
 This key will be used later in stateful microservices with EFS lab.
     ```